 Mineral sunscreens are typically great for sensitive skin and acne-prone skin.
 However, mineral sunscreens are also known for leaving a white cast (especially in deeper skin tones) unless they’re tinted.

 Chemical sunscreens (or organic sunscreens), on the other hand, are sunscreens that use basically any other filter that’s not zinc oxide or titanium dioxide.
-Some examples of chemical filters: Avobenzone, Octocrylene, Homosalate, Tinosorb S. Chemical sunscreens protect our skin solely by absorbing UV rays and converting them into heat.
+Some examples of chemical filters are: Avobenzone, Octocrylene, Homosalate, Tinosorb S. Chemical sunscreens protect our skin solely by absorbing UV rays and converting them into heat.

 Chemical sunscreens are typically more “cosmetically elegant” (in other words, they feel more lightweight and comfortable on our skin).
 I’ve also never come across a chemical sunscreen that’s left a white cast.